-Have you spent any time using a mood tracker or do you even know what one is for?
+Have you spent any time using a mood tracker?
+Do you even know what a mood tracker is for?

 I’ll admit, on this journey of using my bullet journal that a mood tracker is one of the page layouts that keeps popping up.
 You know what happens when you show me these pictures all the time Pinterest?
 I’ll try it.